staging-951d-madcitymultimedia/postman-docs/src/pages/docs/sending-requests/postman-vault-variables.md

 > Team members can't access variables in your Postman vault.

-To add secrets from your Postman vault, do the following:
+To add vault variables from your Postman vault, do the following:

 1. Open your Postman vault.
 1. Enter the following values in an empty row: